jupyter-on-openshift/lab-jupyter-notebooks-01/workshop/content/notebooks-02/01-distributing-notebooks.md

 In this next set of exercises, you will learn how to deploy a container image which includes a set of existing Jupyter notebook files, and how to build your own container image that you could distribute.

-Before we get started, ensure that you delete the Jupyter Notebook workspace you already created, by running:
+Before we get started, ensure that you have deleted the Jupyter Notebook workspace you already created, by running:

 ```execute
 oc delete all,pvc --selector app=experiments